microsoft/rag-experiment-accelerator/README.md

 ---

 ### 2. Local install

-You can of course run the **RAG Experiment Accelerator** on a Windows machine if you like, follow these installation steps:
+You can of course run the **RAG Experiment Accelerator** on a Windows/Mac machine if you like; you are responsible for installing the correct tooling.
+Follow these installation steps:

 1. **Clone the repository**: Clone the accelerator's repository from [GitHub].